Shedeur Sanders falls to day 3 of NFL draft with 5 QBs picked ahead of Coach Prime's son

 Wherever he ends up, Sanders will make millions of dollars less than he would have if he’d been selected in the first round.
 For example, if he’d gone to the quarterback-needy Pittsburgh Steelers at No. 21 overall, he’d be in line for an $18 million contract.
 A fourth-round pick can expect a rookie deal worth between $4.9 million and $5.3 million.

-President Donald Trump mused in a social media post that teams were "STUPID" for passing on Sanders — after Thursday's first round.
+President Donald Trump mused in a social media post that teams were "STUPID" for passing on Sanders — before the second round began.

 Sanders initially was rated by some draft analysts as a better QB prospect than Miami’s Cam Ward, who ultimately went No. 1 overall to Tennessee.
 But as the draft drew closer, concerns began to emerge.